Prateeeek7/CaSScade2.0/STRUCTURE.md

 - ✅ **Implemented fundamental Next.js structure**
 - ✅ **Proper separation of pages vs. reusable components vs. page sections**
 - ✅ **Organized page sections in sections folder**
-- ✅ **Moved utilities to helpers folder**
+- ✅ **Optimized helpers folder - only essential constants and types**
 - ✅ **Fixed all import paths**
-- ✅ **Build successful! 🎉**
+- ✅ **Build successful with 3 pages! 🎉**
+- ✅ **Cleaned up unused files (helpers.ts, animations.ts)**

 ---

 This structure makes the codebase more professional, maintainable, and follows Next.js best practices while preserving all existing functionality and design.
-The codebase is now clean, organized, and ready for production use.
+The codebase is now clean, organized, optimized, and ready for production use.